iamdharmesh/test-actions/README.md

 # test-actions
-Sample repo for testing various GH actions.
+Sample repo for testing various GH actions and more.